 - Part-time = 3-5 credit hours

-SPECIAL CIRCUMSTANCESEligibility to receive financial assistance is based on the previous year's income data.
-However, if your family's financial situation has recently changed for the worse because of a death, separation/divorce, or a loss of a job or benefits, you may meet one of the "Special Circumstances" that will allow financial aid eligibility to be based on expected gross income rather than actual prior-year income information.
+SPECIAL CIRCUMSTANCESEligibility to receive financial assistance is based on the prior-prior year's income data.
+However, if your family's financial situation has recently changed for the worse because of a death, separation/divorce, or a loss of a job or benefits, you may meet one of the "Special Circumstances" that will allow financial aid eligibility to be based on previous year or current year gross income rather than actual prior-prior year income information.
 If you feel you may meet one of these special circumstances, you should contact the Financial Aid Office.

 Office of Financial Aid

 Phone: (618) 437-5321 Ext.
 1385

 Address: 468 N. Ken Gray Parkway, Ina, IL 62846 Attn: Financial Aid